What is this all about?

 - This site is about specialist simulators used for teaching English style change ringing.
 For a comprehensive index of resources relating to change ringing start at Change Ringing Resources.
 To find a tower were change ringing is (or may be) practised, try Dove’s Guide.

 Where can I find out more about using simulators?

 - The Association of Ringing Teachers has published a book, “Teaching with Simulators”, which is available from their shop.
+They also have a comprehensive online Simulator Resources section on their website.
 You can also browse the simulators section of Change Ringing Resources linked above.